marc-hanheide/SIA-HRI-16/README.md

 ---

 #### 01/04/16: Studying and Measuring in HRI

+The focus in this session is on methodology to study HRI.
+This is mostly about quantitative research methodologies, with links to research in sociology, human-computer interaction and psychology.
+We will look at different approaches to study specific aspects of HRI.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |